-Community events, the arts, animal shelters, sports and recreation, and particularly children and education have been the focus of Alpine's philanthropy.
-Bob Young has been recognized as the Colorado Philanthropist of the Year and in every Alpine Bank community, the bank is a major donor and supporter of local nonprofits.
+Community events, the arts, animal shelters, sports and recreation, and particularly children and education have been the focus of Alpine Bank’s philanthropy.
+Bob Young was recognized as the Colorado Philanthropist of the Year.
+In every Alpine Bank community, the bank is a major donor and supporter of local nonprofits.

 Chairman Bob Young said he originally adopted his policies of giving back to the community because he thought it would be good for the bottom line.
 He has since realized, "It isn’t good for the bottom line, it is the bottom line."